Paralegal Job Description

 • Court marshalling or attending court hearings as a member of the public

-Due to the broad and diverse nature of the role, Paralegal skills include:
+Due to the broad and diverse nature of the role, the remit of Paralegal skills included on a Paralegal job description will likely include:

 • Excellent communication, both written and verbal